 Then move on to The First Steps, Next Steps and Further Steps booklets to start researching and recording your family history.
 For the beginner researcher, having easy genealogy research steps all in one place plus a way to record and back up your new research makes the Ultimate Kit a great place to start.

 I’m quite thrilled with the booklets.
 While I am not a new genealogy researcher, I am very much a beginner when it comes to researching my UK ancestors.
 The First Steps, Next Steps and Further Steps booklets are helping me begin to navigate my own personal UK genealogy research into my Talbott ancestors.

-One thing to note: The Family Tree: The Ultimate Kit is from Family-Tree is a UK company not to be confused with FamilyTree Magazine.
+One thing to note: The Family Tree: The Ultimate Kit [no longer available] is from Family-Tree is a UK company not to be confused with FamilyTree Magazine.
 The basic strategies are solid genealogy research concepts.
 The record sets referred to in the booklets are for UK records.
 I received a complimentary Family Tree: The Ultimate Kit from Family-Tree.
 The opinions stated are my own.

 Other Posts of Interests

 - Free Genealogy Websites – A Frugal Genealogist’s Guide

 - How to Create Your Genealogy Research Plan

 - What is that Family Cemetery Really Telling You?